How to Use This Calculator

 Is a kilobyte always 1024 bytes?

-In computing contexts, a kilobyte (KB) is traditionally 1024 bytes (2^10 bytes), known as a kibibyte (KiB) in the IEC standard.
+In computing contexts, a kilobyte (KB) is traditionally 1024 bytes (2^10 bytes), and is more precisely called a kibibyte (KiB) in the IEC standard.
+This calculator uses the 1024-byte definition.
 However, in telecommunications and for hard drive manufacturers, a kilobyte is often defined as 1000 bytes (10^3 bytes).
 This distinction can lead to confusion, so context is key.